-July - September 2007 Update: Wilbur Smith Associates was selected as the consultant for this project.
+October - December 2007 Update: Wilbur Smith Associates was selected as the consultant for this project.
 A "not to exceed" contract was approved by the Board of County Commissioners.
 A kick-off meeting was held with all project partners and several alternatives were discussed.
 After presenting concepts to the Sanibel City Council comments were received regarding seasonality of the study and it was decided to postpone public involvement until the 1st of 2008, which will still allow enough time to finish the study within the approved time frame.
+Focus group meetings have been scheduled on and off the island for the end of January.